Mmadiawetsa/aws-challenge/README.md

 Add info here.

-    The diagram is in inside the MEDIA folder.
+    The diagram is inside the MEDIA folder.

     Filename: githubchallenge.jpg